thoth-tech/documentation/docs/Splashkit/Modules/Machine Learning/SRS.md

 The Machine Learning Module includes the following components:

 - Game wrapper: An API for the user to implement so that an Agent can make moves
-- Agents: An Agent will be chosen by the user that works best with the given Game.
+- Agents: An Agent can be chosen by the user that works best with the given Game.
 - ANN API: An API allowing the user to create and train a Neural Network.

 ### 3.3 System Features